 is a researcher and filmmaker whose work has a long-standing focus on the politics of migration.
 In 2015, he completed a Ph.D. in Research Architecture at Goldsmiths, University of London, he is currently ResearchAssociate at the Centre on Conflict, Development and Peacebuilding (CCDP), Graduate Institute, Geneva.
 Together with Lorenzo Pezzani, in 2011 Heller co-founded Forensic Oceanography, a collaborative project based at Goldsmiths that has developed innovative methodologies to document the conditions that lead to migrants’ deaths at sea.
 Heller and Pezzani have also launched the WatchTheMed platform, a tool enabling nongovernmental actors to exercise a critical right to look at the EU’s maritime frontier.
 They have authored a number of human rights reports, including “Report on the Left-to-Die Boat” (2012);“Death by Rescue” (2016) ; “Blaming the Rescuers” (2017); “Mare Clausum” (2018) and “The Nivin” (2019), which have contributed to strategic litigation and have had a major impact both within the fields of migration and border studies, nongovernmental politics and the public sphere.Based on their research, they have lectured internationally and generated a number of theoretically innovative articles on the transformations of the Euro-Mediterranean border regime, the politics of aesthetic practice and nongovernmental politics at sea, which have been published in several edited volumes and in a number of international journals such as Cultural Studies, Postcolonial Studies,the Revue Européenne des Migrations Internationales, ACME, Spheres, Global Media and Communication, Philosophy of Photography, New Geographies and the Harvard Design Magazine.
 Their videos “Liquid Traces” (2014), “Death by Rescue” (2016), “The Crime of Rescue” and “Mare Clausum” (2018) have been exhibited internationally, including at the HKW, the Venice Biennale, the MACBA, theMOMA, the ICA and Manifesta 12.

-is assistant professor in Media Studies at the University of Groningen and permanent fellow at the Centre for Digital Cultures at Leuphana University of Lüneburg.
-He is also an associated member of the Digital Democracies Group at Simon Fraser University, of the Global Emergent Media Lab at Concordia University, and of the Research College at Potsdam University.
+is professor in media theory and history at the University of Applied Arts in Vienna, as well as guest researcher at the Centre for Digital Cultures at Leuphana University of Lüneburg.
+He is an affiliated member of the Research Centre for Media Studies and Journalism at the University of Groningen, of the Digital Democracies Institute at Simon Fraser University, and of the Global Emergent Media Lab at Concordia University.
 His current research deals with filter algorithms and their application in data analysis as well as machine learning methods.
-Apprich is the author of Technotopia: A Media Genealogy of Net Cultures (Rowman & Littlefield International, 2017), and together with Wendy Chun, Hito Steyerl, and Florian Cramer, co-authored Pattern Discrimination (University of Minnesota Press/meson press, 2019).
+Apprich is the author of Technotopia: A Media Genealogy of Net Cultures (Rowman & Littlefield International, 2017), and, together with Wendy Chun, Hito Steyerl, and Florian Cramer, co-authored Pattern Discrimination (University of Minnesota Press/meson press, 2019).
+He is is a founding co-editor of spheres – Journal for Digital Cultures (www.spheres-journal.org).

 is a co-founder of WatchTheMed Alarm Phone in 2014, a 24/7 hotline for people in distress at sea.
 In 2020 this transnational grass root project is carried by about 200 members from many cities all over Europe and North-Africa.
 Hagen is focusing to the central mediterranean area already since 2011, after the revolution in Tunesia.With his group „no one is illegal“ Hagen is active in Hanau near Frankfurt/Germany in several local struggles against deportation and social exclusion of refugees and migrants since 20 years.
 Simultaneously he is engaged in transnational networking for freedom of movement and equal rights.In 2018 he initiated with Alarm Phone the Palermo Charter Platform Process for corridors of solidarity „from the sea to the cities“.
 In 2019 he helped to organize the transborder summer camp in France, which brought together about 500 activists in a strong transnational composition.